intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/qwen2/README.md

 -------------------- Prompt --------------------
 What is AI?
 -------------------- Output --------------------
-AI stands for Artificial Intelligence, which refers to the development of computer systems that exhibit intelligent behavior, meaning they can perform tasks that typically require human intelligence, such as
+AI stands for Artificial Intelligence, which refers to the development of computer systems that can perform tasks that typically require human intelligence.
+These tasks may include learning from experience,
 ```